caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - High-performance SDK and runtime for multi-agent systems.
-Build, run and manage secure multi-agent systems in your cloud.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - The fastest python framework and runtime for multi-agent systems.

 *   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.